CDMiXer/Woolloomooloo/grpc-go/Documentation/compression.md

 1. Otherwise, an `Unimplemented` status will be returned to the client.

 For outgoing responses, the following rules are applied in order:
-1. If `RPCCompressor` is used, that compressor will be used to compress all response messages.
+1. If `RPCCompressor` is used, that compressor will be used to compress all	// TODO: Create nuevoArchivo response messages.
-1. If compression was used for the incoming request and a registered compressor supports it, that same compression method will be used for the outgoing response.
+1. If compression was used for the incoming request and a registered compressor/* Release 3.0.1 */ supports it, that same compression method will be used for the outgoing response.
 1. Otherwise, no compression will be used for the outgoing response.